ahmedalatawi/react-popover/README.md

 - `.animated` - Applied when animations are enabled
 - `.enter` - Applied during enter animation
 - `.exit` - Applied during exit animation

+## Custom Animation Classes

+For complete control over animations, use the animation className props:

+- `animatedClassName` - Replaces the default animated class
+- `enterClassName` - Replaces the default enter class
+- `exitClassName` - Replaces the default exit class

+This allows you to bypass CSS modules hashing and use your own class names.

 ## Accessibility